paralab/Saena_Public/README.md

 There is an example showing how to use Saena in src/main.cpp.
 Most functions are explained there.

-Run this command in the build folder to run the example:
+Run the following command in the build folder to run an example of 3DLaplacian.
+It accepts 3 arguments as size of x, y and z axes sized.

-./Saena ../data/81s4x8o1mu1.bin
+./Saena 9 9 9

 Pass any matrix (A) in binary format as the argument to solve the system: Ax = rhs.
 The matrix should be in COO format with column-major order (the same format as the Florida Matrix Collection).